Jul i Valhal: Plot

 The story begins with Sofie (Laura Buhl) being told by her single mother, Tove (Ann Eleonora Jørgensen), that they have to move to Singapore by the end of December for her job, and for her new boss, Mr. Tong.
 They have to stay with Ragnhild (Vigga Bro), Tove's mother and Sofie's grandmother, until that time because Tove has already sold their apartment.
 Sofie is gloomy because she does not want to move to Singapore, as she has had to constantly move around the world for Tove's job as an efficiency expert.

-When they reach Ragnhild's house on a hill called "Loki's Hill," they find that the loft is being rented out to a woodsman named Asbjørn (Troels Lyby), who is also a single parent, and has two children named Jonas (Lukas Thorsteinsson) and Emma (Clara Bahamondes).
+When they reach Ragnhild's house on a hill called "Loki's Hill", they find that the loft is being rented out to a woodsman named Asbjørn (Troels Lyby), who is also a single parent, and has two children named Jonas (Lukas Thorsteinsson) and Emma (Clara Bahamondes).
 Sofie and Jonas become close friends very quickly, but Tove and Asbjørn have a lot of tension and animosity between each other because their personalities are opposites.
 Tove has a great love of technology and business, while Asbjørn values nature and days of honest labour outdoors.
 While they often quarrel over the differences in their ideologies, they also quarrel over petty things; for example which side of the room they think the basket of chopped wood should be kept on (this, in particular, becomes a running gag throughout the series).
-However, throughout the series, the attraction between them increases and they gradually fall in love.
+Over the course of the series, the attraction between them increases and they gradually fall in love.

 Sofie goes out exploring Loki's Hill, and finds an old dolmen surrounded by a ring of megaliths on the crown of the hill.
 She accidentally kicks a small rock into the dolmen, and afterwards she hears strange bell-like metallic noises coming from within.
 Startled, she runs back to Ragnhild's house.
-Over dinner that night, Sofie asks her grandmother why her home address is called "Loki's Hill."
+Over dinner that night, Sofie asks her grandmother why her home address is called "Loki's Hill".
 Ragnhild tells the children that it is because the legends say the old hill near the house is the place where the Norse god Loki is still chained.
 That night, before she goes to bed, Sofie looks out a window and sees a yellow glow emanating from the top of Loki's Hill.